rhancav/letgo-hiring-challenge/README.md

 You can use tools like Postman, cURL, or any REST client to interact with the API.
 Make sure to set appropriate headers and permissions for admin and user actions.

 - Admin users should have the necessary privileges to access admin-specific endpoints.
-- User users can access user-specific endpoints to create reviews and retrieve book data.
+- Normal users can access user-specific endpoints to create reviews and retrieve book data.

 Feel free to explore and integrate this REST API into your projects!